3N4N/blog/content/filmtalk/2020-04-04-in-praise-of-horror.md

 fantasy stories are about Elves, Dwarves and a Dark One.
 Yes, due to the success of *Lord of the Rings*, many authors have written uncountable stories uncannily similar to it.
-Most of them are objectively bad.
-But Game of Thrones has taught people what Fantasy can offer: everything.
-How?
-Because, Fantasy is not a boundary, it is just a setting.
+Most of them are terrible.
+But Game of Thrones has taught people what Fantasy can
+offer: everything.
+Because, Fantasy is not a boundary; it is just a setting.

 ## What Makes Good Horror

 Let's talk about the elements of good horror stories.
-Cause there are some bad ones.
+Cause there _are_ some bad ones.
 Neither the fans nor the haters of the genre would downplay their disdain for jump scares.
 Jump scare is a pathetic device for writers who does not have more effective tools in his repertoire.

-So, what makes good horrors?
+So, what makes a good horror?

 1. **Believable plot.** It's not like you cannot have any fantastical element in the story.
 You can.
 You just need to do the worldbuilding and weave the story around the fantastical elements.

-2. **Sympathetic characters.** Good horror stories, like any other stories (except maybe idealistic Sci-Fi), are about people.
+2. **Sympathetic characters.** Good horror stories, like any other stories (except maybe golden-age Sci-Fi), are about people.
 If the reader or the viewer does not sympathize with the characters, they are going to feel disconnected.